-As an administrator, you can edit group access settings in the Google Admin console.
-Access settings control what group members can do in a group, based on their role and the organization's sharing options.
+As an administrator, you can edit group access settings in the Admin console.
+Access settings control what group members can do in a group, based on their role and your organization's sharing options.

 From the Admin console Home page, go to Groups.

 To see Groups, you might have to click More controls at the bottom.

 - In the Settings section, click Access settings.

 - In the Access type section, click the table cells to change access settings.

 Setting Allows users to...
 Contact owners Contact people who have the owner role for the group.
 View members Find out who else belongs to the group (access depends on sharing options).
 View topics Browse topics that have been created in the group (access depends on sharing options).
 Topics are subjects or discussions that contain posts.
 Publish posts Send messages to the group.

 Add or invite people to join the group and approve or deny membership requests.